 Registered Social Worker (RSW)

-BSW or MSW.
-Clinical practitioners typically hold an MSW.
+Master's-level training (for clinical practice).
 Regulated by the Alberta College of Social Workers (ACSW).
 Many RSWs provide clinical therapy, though social work training also covers broader systemic and community-level practice.
 Browse social workers in Calgary.

 All three credential types can provide effective therapy.
 The most important factor is not the credential itself but the practitioner's specific experience with your concern and the quality of the therapeutic relationship.